Construction Methods Based on Minimum Weight Distribution for Polar Codes with Successive Cancellation List Decoding: Minimum Weight Distribution Sequence

-Then, in Lemma \ref{LemmaML}, we prove the polar codes constructed by the MWD sequence have the optimum performance evaluated by the AUB in \eqref{union_bound_a}.
-In Lemma \ref{LemmaNested}, we prove the MWD sequence is nested, which means that the MWD sequence can be used similarly to the polar sequence \cite{3GPP_5G_polar} in 5G.
+Then, in Lemma \ref{LemmaML}, we prove the polar codes obeying the PO with the MWD sequence have the optimum performance evaluated by the MWUB in the high SNR region.
+In Lemma \ref{LemmaNested}, we prove the MWD sequence is nested, which means that the MWD sequence can be used similarly to the polar sequence in 5G \cite{3GPP_5G_polar}.

-\begin{lemma} An $(N,K)$ polar code constructed by the MWD sequence $\bf q$ has the optimum ML performance evaluated by the AUB in the high SNR region. \end{lemma} \begin{proof} In the high SNR region, according to \eqref{union_bound_a}, the AUB increases as $d_{\min}$ decreases.
-When $d_{\min}$ is fixed, the AUB increases as $A_{d_{\min}}$ increases.
-Hence, the optimum polar code should ensure having 1) the maximum $d_{\min}$ and 2) the minimum $A_{d_{\min}}$ when $d_{\min}$ is identical.
+\begin{lemma} For all the $(N,K)$ polar codes obeying the PO, the polar code constructed by the MWD sequence $\bf q$ has the optimum MWUB as SNR goes to infinity. \end{lemma} \begin{proof} As SNR goes to infinity, according to \eqref{union_bound_a}, $d_{\min}$ is the key factor and the MWUB increases as $d_{\min}$ decreases.
+When $d_{\min}$ is fixed, the MWUB increases as $A_{d_{\min}}$ increases.
+Hence, the optimum polar code evaluated by the MWUB should ensure 1) the maximum $d_{\min}$ and 2) the minimum $A_{d_{\min}}$ when $d_{\min}$ is identical.

 Let an $(N,K)$ polar code ${\mathcal C}$ constructed by $\bf q$ has the information set